North Korea fires missile days before resuming U.S. talks | CBC News

 Cha stressed the North Korean launch demonstrated its expanding ability to strike allies South Korea and Japan, not the U.S. mainland.

-North Korea has been maintaining its self-imposed moratorium on nuclear and long-range missile tests since Kim began diplomacy with U.S. President Donald Trump.
+North Korea has been maintaining its self-imposed moratorium on nuclear and long-range missile tests since Kim began diplomacy with Trump.

-Tuesday's launch, which was the North's ninth round of weapons tests since late July, came hours after Choe Son Hui, North Korea's first vice minister of foreign affairs, said North Korea and the United States have agreed to resume working-level nuclear negotiations on Saturday following a preliminary contact on Friday.
+Tuesday's launch, the North's ninth round of weapons tests since late July, came hours after Choe Son-hui, North Korea's first vice-minister of foreign affairs, said North Korea and the United States have agreed to resume working-level nuclear negotiations on Saturday following a preliminary contact on Friday.

-Both North Korea and the United States didn't say where the weekend meetings would take place.
+Both North Korea and the U.S. didn't say where the weekend meetings would take place.

 Comments